Ksani1/Ksani1.github.io/README.md

 ## 🌟 Professional Summary

 Driven Computer Science student specializing in Database Systems at Illinois Institute of Technology with a passion for data analytics and software development.
-I thrive on transforming complex data into actionable insights and am committed to using technology to solve real-world problems and create impactful solutions.
+I thrive on transforming complex data into actionable insights and I'm committed to using technology to solve real-world problems and create impactful solutions.

 ---